Explore health content from A to Z.

 If you feel you need medications to relieve symptoms, ask your doctor which ones are safe for you to take.

 Drink lots of fluids such as water, juice, and warm soup to prevent dehydration.
 A good rule is to drink enough so that you urinate your normal amount.

 Get plenty of rest.

-Call your provider if your fever rises to 101ºF (38.3°C) or higher, or you become dizzy, lightheaded, or short of breath.
+Call your doctor if your fever rises higher than 100.0ºF (37.8°C), or you become dizzy, lightheaded, or short of breath.

 Clean items you use often with disinfectant wipes.
 This includes phones, computer keyboards, and toys.

 Avoid crowds and children as much as possible while you’re pregnant.
 Avoid being around anyone who has the flu.